rajansingh07/rajansingh07/README.md

 ## 👨‍💼 About Me

-💻 I’m **Rajan Kumar**, a frontend developer who enjoys building clean, simple and reliable user experiences.
+💻 I’m **Rajan Kumar**, a web developer who enjoys building clean, simple and reliable user experiences.
 🚀 Currently working as the **Tech Lead at Xenon Arena**, where I handle UI development, performance improvements and feature rollouts.
 🎯 My work focuses on practical, user-first solutions backed by solid code.
 🌱 Expanding my skills in backend development and cloud to move toward full-stack work.